What Is Cheek Implant?

 Surgery is done in two ways.
 The surgeon may make a small (About 1cm) incision in the back of your mouth where gums and cheek meet, or the incision is made beneath the lower eyelash.
 A pocket is formed for the implant and surgeon secures implant within the pocket affixing it to the soft tissue or bone.
 The positioning of the implant depends on its type.
 Finally, the incision is closed with sutures.

 If performed alone, the whole process may take about 30 to 45 minutes depending on the implant material used and extent of the procedure.
-More time is required if some additional method is performed.
+More time is required if some additional procedure is performed.

 In about ten days after the surgery stitches are removed.
 Oral stitches dissolve itself with time.